cakephp/docs/en/orm/retrieving-data-and-resultsets.rst

 result set.

 There may be cases where you want to use ``matching()`` but are not interested in loading the fields into the result set.
-For this purpose, you can sue the ``innerJoinWith()`` function::
+For this purpose, you can use the ``innerJoinWith()`` function::

     $query = $articles->find();